Comprehensive Review Real Customer Analysis

 Design and Build Quality

-Let's get into the nuts and bolts of this thing.
-The upper is this intricate composite of synthetic materials, engineered mesh, and what they call an "ultralight knit".
-Honestly, it is designed to disappear on your foot.
-The breathability is a major focus here, which makes sense because if you are racing, your feet are going to get hot.
-The mesh panels are strategically placed to let air flow through, which is great, but it does mean the upper feels a bit delicate to the touch.
+Let's get into the nuts and bolts.
+The upper is an intricate composite of synthetic materials, engineered mesh, and what they call an "ultralight knit".
+It's meant to disappear on your foot.
+Breathability is a major focus, which makes sense because racing equals heat.
+The mesh panels are placed to move air well, but the trade-off is that the upper can feel a bit delicate to the touch.

 Moving down to the engine room: the midsole.
 As I mentioned, it is that DNA Gold PEBA foam.
 It is nitrogen-infused, which is a fancy way of saying they injected gas into the foam to make it lighter and springier.
 Buried inside that foam is the carbon fiber plate.
 This plate is the spine of the shoe—it stiffens the ride to snap you forward at toe-off.